 Legal departments know this.
 IT departments know this.
 So why is there still tension and acrimony between the departments when it comes to ediscovery issues?

 Part of the problem is the lack of a shared language and background.
 Different cultures, in other words.
 IT departments concern themselves with performance, uptime and disaster recovery since their primary responsibility is to provide computer services to employees whenever they need them.
 Legal departments, on the other hand, focus on building cases, making arguments and gathering evidence.
 Since the two departments have different goals and speak different

 languages, they often clash when the stakes get high during

 ediscovery.
-Lawyers often complain that "IT doesn't understand legal
+Lawyers often complain that "IT doesn't understand legal," and vice versa.

 But you know what?
 A lot of the time it's true.
 The sides just don't get each other.